Finance Through Dealership or Bank

 Bank financing is better, Bank finance involves going directly to a bank or credit union to get a car loan.
 In general, you will be pre-approved for the loan before you even step into the dealership.

-The lender will give you a quote and a commitment letter that you can take to the dealer, saving yourself some time when finalizing the contract.
+The lender will give you a quote and a commitment letter that you can take to the dealer, saving you some time when finalizing the contract.

 Depending on the bank or credit union, you can apply for pre-approval online or at a local branch.